Agriculture: Small Grains Pest Management Guidelines

 • Symptoms and Signs

-Symptoms include yellow orange pustules oriented linearly between vascular bundles of leaves.
+The most distinctive sign of this pathogen is yellow-orange pustules, which contain infectious urediniospores oriented linearly between leaf veins.
 Glumes are often infected.
 Stripe rust symptoms usually appear earlier in the season than other rusts because the fungus develops at lower temperatures than the other rust fungi.
 As the plants mature, the pustules turn dark and shiny as teliospores are formed.
-These spores do not play a role in disease development or survival.
+Teliospores do not play a role in survival or disease development in wheat.

 Comments on the Disease

-Different races (strains) of the stripe rust pathogen affect wheat and barley.
+Different strains of the stripe rust pathogen are specific to wheat and barley.
 The stripe rust fungus has been responsible for some of the most devastating epidemics on wheat in California.

-The fungus grows only on living host plants and survives between seasons on volunteer wheat, barley plants, and some wild grasses.
+The fungi grow only on living host plants and survive between seasons on volunteer wheat, barley, and some wild grasses.
 Rust spores are spread by wind to initiate infections.
-Disease development is most rapid at temperatures of 50° to 60°F (10° to 16°C) with intermittent rain and dew, although disease can continue to develop at higher temperatures and drier conditions; secondary cycles occur at 7- to 10-day intervals.
-Races infecting barley can survive in warmer, drier climates.
-Infections increase water loss and decrease the amount of photosynthate available for grain filling, resulting in reductions in the number and weight of kernels.
+Disease development is most rapid at temperatures of 50° to 60°F (10° to 16°C) with intermittent rain and dew, although disease can continue to develop at higher temperatures and drier conditions.
+Secondary cycles of disease occur at 7- to 10-day intervals under optimal conditions.
+Strains infecting barley can survive in warmer, drier climates than those infecting wheat.
+Infections increase water loss and decrease the amount of photosynthate available for grain filling.
+This reduces kernel number and weight.

 Management